ollama-interface/Ollama-Gui/README.md

 [![Build and Deploy](https://github.com/ollama-interface/Ollama-Gui/actions/workflows/build-and-deploy.yml/badge.svg?branch=main)](https://github.com/ollama-interface/Ollama-Gui/actions/workflows/build-and-deploy.yml)

 Welcome to my Ollama Chat, this is an interface for the Official ollama CLI to make it easier to chat.
-It includes futures such as:
+It includes features such as:

 - Multiple conversations 💬
-- Detech which models are available to use 📋
+- Detect which models are available to use 📋
-- Auto check if ollama is running ⏰
+- Auto-check if ollama is running ⏰
-- Able to change the host where ollama is running at 🖥️
+- Able to change the address where ollama is running 🖥️
-- Perstistance 📀
+- Persistance 📀
 - Import & Export Chats 🚛
 - Light & Dark Theme 🌗